Breathe Freely

 Watch: The Impact of Silicosis

-All states and territories of Australia have Occupational / Work Health and Safety Laws that center around the safety of employees at work.
-These laws require safe working conditions for workers.
+All states and territories of Australia have Occupational / Work Health and Safety Laws that protect workers.
+These laws require protecting workers from silica dust.

 What is an “Exposure Standard” ?